No Control (Eddie Money album)

 No Control is the fourth studio album by American rock musician Eddie Money.
 The album was released on June 11, 1982, by Wolfgang Records and Columbia Records.
 It was Platinum-certified in 1987, and contains the hits "Think I'm In Love" and "Shakin'."
+It also features the song "Passing By the Graveyard (Song for John B.)", a tribute to actor and comedian John Belushi.